 When the weather starts heating up, a piping hot cup of coffee starts to sound less appetizing than it does deep in the heart of winter.
 As spring and summer kick into gear, many people turn to iced coffee as a refreshing alternative to regular hot coffee.
 Unfortunately, making iced coffee at home isn’t as straightforward as you might think.
 If you try to use your standard coffee recipe and just add ice, you’ll probably be disappointed by a watery, flavorless brew.
 To get the most out of iced coffee, you have to make a few easy changes to your recipe.

-In this article, we’ll teach you how to make iced coffee with a French press.
+In this article, we will teach you how to make iced coffee with a French press.
 This is one of our favorite iced coffee recipes and is no more difficult than making standard French press coffee.
 You won’t need any special equipment; just a French press, a scale, some coffee, and a grinder if you have one.
 Let’s begin!

 Why French Press?